 Stress is a normal part of life.
 Stress can come from physical causes like not getting

 enough sleep or having an illness.
-Another cause for stress can be emotional, worrying
+Another cause for stress can be emotional, like

-about not having enough money or the death of a loved one.
-Stress can also come from
+worrying about not having enough money or the death of a loved one.
+Stress can also

-less dramatic causes like everyday obligations and pressures that make you feel that
+come from less dramatic causes, like everyday obligations and pressures, that make

 Your body’s response to stress is supposed to protect you.
-But, if it is constant,
+But, if it's constant,

 it can harm you.
 The hormone cortisol is released in response to stress.
 Studies suggest